 The Gamemaster Corporations Enterprise is the place where many corporations are moved if their owner is bankrupt or cease to exist in any other way.

-The "Gamemaster Corporations Enterprise" has many high value corporations that can be purchased at a low price.
+The "Gamemaster Corporations Enterprise" has many corporations that can be purchased at a relatively low price.
 Many of these corporations are very profitable or can easily become profitable if handled correctly.

 Purchasing corporations from the Gamemaster Corporations Enterprise is fast and easy.
 You can bid for a corporation and it will be yours the next game month, within several hours.
 The bidding period with a waiting time of several days is eliminated.